 - music and music player (some labour rooms include cd players or docking stations.
 Check with your hospital) You may want to have relaxing or meditative music, or more intense music to match your labour!

 - Nursing tops to wear after your birth

 - Maternity pads, socks, shoes and comfy undies to wear afterwards.
-Loose pants (you may be feeling tender all over), one mum recommends bonds tracksuit pants.
+Loose pants (you may be feeling tender all over).

 - Plastic bag to take soiled clothes home in